jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

       return gates.P(2 * pi / 2 ** k)
 ```

-In either case, we can apply the gate like this:
+In either case, the gate can be added to the circuit like this:

 ```
   qc.QCircuit(4)